COMLEX USA exams will be administered at Pearson VUE testing centers beginning with Level 3

 - If I contest my score, why won’t the NBOME re-grade my exam?

-- Prior to releasing any COMLEX-USA Level 2-PE scores, multiple checks are done for score accuracy as well as reliability and ongoing quality assurance is performed to assure that the score accurately reflects your performance across the course of the day.
+- Prior to releasing any COMLEX-USA scores, multiple checks are done for score accuracy as well as reliability and ongoing quality assurance is performed to assure that the score accurately reflects your performance across the course of the day.
 The scoring process involves numerous individuals who have completed extensive training under a competence-based process.

 - Why doesn’t the NBOME re-mediate failures?